 An agricultural water charge adjustment could be predicated on Williamson Act or conservation easement participation and paid for by the Open Space Credit.
-Staff recommends implementing an adjustment such that if the District were to increase the agricultural water charge to something greater than 6% of M&I, then an adjustment would be applied to all Williamson Act and conservation easement properties, that would result in a net agricultural charge of 6% of M&I for those properties.
+Staff recommends implementing an adjustment such that if the District were to increase the agricultural water charge to something greater than 6% of the M&I charge, then an adjustment would be applied to all Williamson Act and conservation easement properties, that would result in a net agricultural charge of 6% of M&I charges for those properties.
+The Williamson Act or Conservation Easement property classification would be determined by the authorities managing those programs, not the District.
 There would be no need for an application process, and as such the incremental costs associated with the adjustment would be negligible.
-The District currently receives from the county the list of Williamson Act properties and will obtain the conservation easement property information direct from the open space districts.
-Staff would establish a timeframe by which a property must be listed as a participant in order to receive the adjustment for the following fiscal year.
-Further details would be developed over the next few months.
+The District currently receives from the County the list of Williamson Act properties and would use properties of record in February and August for the upcoming billing cycle.
+Staff would obtain the conservation easement property information direct from the open space organizations in parallel during the February and August timeframe.
+Property status changes occurring after staff data collection would be handled on a case-by-case basis for the potential proration of rates, if applicable.
+Agricultural wells are predominately charged bi-annually in arears in January and June.

-If the District were to increase the agricultural groundwater charge to 10% of M&I over a 7-year timeframe, and adjust back to 6% of M&I for Williamson Act and conservation easement properties, then staff anticipates a cumulative savings to the Open Space Credit of roughly \$2 million over the 7-year timeframe.
+If the District were to increase the agricultural charge to 10% of the M&I charge over a 7-year timeframe, and adjust back to 6% of the M&I charge for Williamson Act and conservation easement properties, then staff anticipates a cumulative savings to the Open Space Credit of roughly \$2 million over that 7-year timeframe.
+Savings would be \$1.4M if the transition occurred over a 5-year timeframe, and would be \$3.4M if the transition occurred over a 10-year timeframe.
+The savings could be reduced if additional eligible properties were to change status to be classified as Williamson Act or Conservation Easement properties.
+Staff estimates that there are 245 agricultural properties that may qualify, but are not classified as Williamson Act or Conservation Easement properties.